bryanpaget/ZonePresentation/slides.md

 The Zone is a data science platform based on **Kubeflow**, running on **Azure AKS**, designed to orchestrate notebooks, jobs, and machine learning workflows.

-It provides:

 - Multilingual JupyterLab environments (Python, R, SAS, Julia)
 - Secure compute for individuals and teams
 - Scalable infrastructure for data science and automation
 - A platform that runs on Azure but can run on any Kubernetes cluster

-> This is not vendor lock-in.
-This is sovereign infrastructure.

 ---